 1. Announce Your Church’s Reopening

 The modern era is the era of digitalization.
-If you don’t have a presence online or on social media, you’re missing out on a lot of customers or, in a church’s case, members.
-Getting the reopening announced on your website or social media will make your members aware of the church opening again and will help bring back members.
+If you don’t have a presence online or on social media, you’re missing out on many customers or, in a church’s case, members.
+Announcement of the reopening on your website or social media will make your members aware of the church opening again and will help bring back members.

 Another conventional way of announcing your opening is to put up banners and flyers outside your church and in nearby areas so that your members passing by can see it and return to your church.